 5. The Ability to Grow and Shrink at Run Time

-The hash object is the only data structure in SAS that can grow and shrink dynamically at run time.
-Unlike a SAS array, we do not have no specify the number of entries or the amount of memory at compile time.
+The hash object is the only data structure in the SAS Data Step that can grow and shrink dynamically at run time.
+Unlike a SAS array, we do not have to specify the number of entries or the amount of memory at compile time.
 This is quite extraordinary and holds some very powerful applications.
 Some of which, I present in the blog post The SAS Hash Object as a Dynamic Placeholder.

 As a small teaser, consider the code below.